What is motorcycle insurance?

 If you are in a collision with a vehicle whose driver is uninsured, your insurance provider will generally pay to repair the damage to your motorcycle.
 Most insurance providers will cover the damage up to the sum insured amount while some have lower caps.
 There is one insurance provider we rated in 2015 that does not cover damage caused by uninsured drivers at all.

-Your motorcycle may be damaged by storms, hail, or floods – but it should be covered for all three if you have comprehensive insurance.
+Your motorcycle may be damaged by storms, hail, or floods – but it should typically be covered for all three if you have comprehensive insurance.

 According to the Financial Rights Legal Centre, storm is often defined as storm rains, cyclones, or severe atmospheric disturbances, any of which can be accompanied by strong wind, rain, lightning, hail, snow or dust or sand in the air.
 Storm damage can also include run-off rainwater that runs across the surface of the land or road, overflows from storm water drains, and overflows from pools and spas.